bgcarlisle/pubmedtk/README.md

 otherwise.
 2. `$n_results`, the number of results for the search as reported by Pubmed
-3. `pmids`, a list of PMID's corresponding to the Pubmed search results for the query provided
+3. `$pmids`, a list of PMID's corresponding to the Pubmed search results for the query provided

 Example: